-Use automation scripts to add AppInsight applications to nodes with the Orion SDK
+Use automation scripts to add AppInsight applications to nodes with the SolarWinds Platform SDK

-This section describes to use PowerShell scripts to add AppInsight applications to nodes via the Orion SDK, enabling you to configure large environments quickly via automation scripts provided by SolarWinds.
+This section describes to use PowerShell scripts to add AppInsight applications to nodes via the SolarWinds Platform Software Development Kit (SDK), enabling you to configure large environments quickly via automation scripts provided by SolarWinds.
 This is a quick alternative to adding AppInsight templates via Discovery, or manually assigning templates in SAM.

-The Orion SDK is a set of tools that you can use to interface with the SolarWinds Information Service (SWIS) that supports communication between the Orion server, the Orion database, Orion Platform modules like SAM and NPM, and Additional Polling Engines.
-As a data access layer for the Orion Platform, SWIS allows for higher-level operations than would be allowed when making changes in SQL.
+The SolarWinds Platform SDK is a set of tools that you can use to interface with the SolarWinds Information Service (SWIS) that supports communication between the SolarWinds Platform server, the SolarWinds Platform database, SolarWinds Platform modules like SAM and NPM, and Additional Polling Engines.
+As a data access layer for the SolarWinds Platform, SWIS allows for higher-level operations than would be allowed when making changes in SQL.

-New to the Orion SDK?
+New to the SolarWinds Platform SDK and API?
 Read Intro to API, SDK, & SWQL on THWACK, or watch Orion SDK 101: Intro to PowerShell and the Orion API.

 APM refers to the original name for SolarWinds SAM, which is still used in database columns and fields.